jakobzhao/geog328/README.md

     - [Publish geospatial data on GeoServer](https://docs.geoserver.org/latest/en/user/gettingstarted/shapefile-quickstart/index.html)
     - starting from this week, we will have active learnings in class.
 So please make sure read the reading materials before class.
 Here in a list of [active learning activities](modules/module05/readme.md) that will be demonstrated in the lecture session.

+-   **Final Project:** Introduce the requirements of the final project.

 ### Week 6 : Thematic Map Design on the Web